-Many CAM therapies are helpful in relieving side effects and supporting a patient's mental well-being.
-Unfortunately, for many CAM therapies, we are not certain what risks, if any, they pose and for others the risks are well known.
-CAM therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be inaccurate, so it is important to discuss those with your providers.
-In addition, CAM may have side effects of their own.
+Many integrative therapies are helpful in relieving side effects and supporting a patient's overall wellbeing.
+Unfortunately, for many of these therapies, we are not certain what risks, if any, they pose, and for others the risks are well known.
+Integrative therapies that are taken by mouth or given through an IV may interfere with standard cancer treatments (either negating or intensifying its action) or cause certain blood test results to be inaccurate, so it is important to discuss those with your providers.
+In addition, the treatments may have side effects of their own.
 For example, they may worsen other medical conditions a patient has, such as high blood pressure.

-CAM therapies do not require FDA approval and they are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
-This has led to production batches containing impurities or not containing what the label states they contain.
+Vitamins, herbal therapies and supplements do not require FDA approval and they are not subject to the same manufacturing and purity standards as regulated pharmaceuticals.
+This has led to production batches containing impurities, or not containing what the label states they contain.
 One way to safeguard against this is to buy from reputable manufacturers or those that are verified by USP (United States Pharmacopeial Convention).
 USP is a non-profit organization that tests vitamins and supplements for purity and assures that the products contain what the label says they contain.
 Verified vitamins and supplements will have a "USP verified" seal on the packaging.

 There can also be safety concerns for some mind-body and body-based practices, depending on your situation.
 For example, deep tissue massage is typically not recommended for areas affected by lymphedema and acupuncture could increase infection risk in patients with a low white blood cell count.
-This underscores the importance of discussing CAM therapies with your providers.
+This underscores the importance of discussing ALL integrative oncology therapies with your providers.

 USP (United States Pharmacopeial Convention)